saajann/saajann/README.md

 🎓 **Computer Engineering Student** with a passion for **Artificial Intelligence**.

-💻 Currently working on **machine learning** and **electronics** projects, combining technology and innovation to create practical and creative solutions.
+💻 Currently working on **Machine Learning** and **Electronics** projects, combining technology and innovation to create practical and creative solutions.

 🚀 **Projects in progress**:
 - 🤖 Exploring Machine Learning and Data Science